nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 19 - Precedence.md

 |17|lambda|Lambda expression|Right-to-left|
 |18|:=|Assignment expression (walrus operator, introduced in Python 3.8)|Right-to-left|
 **[4]** b.
 What are your own arguments for and against allowing mixed-mode arithmetic expressions with implicit conversion where applicable?
 - The is the primary advantage of allowing mixed-mode arithmetic expressions with implicit conversions is the simplification for users.
-Programmers, especially those who need to write rapidly or who are new to programming, may find it more efficient to not need to worry about adding a float and a integer.
-However, with a wider picture I think that allowing for this is not a great idea.
-While lessening errors in the moment, it may increase more subtle errors over time, and allows for more catastrophic mistakes to be made.
+Programmers, especially those who need to write rapidly or who are new to programming, may find it more efficient to not need to worry about adding a float to an integer.
+However, given a wider view, I think that allowing for this is not a great idea.
+Although there are errors in the moment, it will increase more subtle errors/inaccuracies over time, and allows for more catastrophic mistakes to be made.
 Additionally, new programmers may then have difficulty translating their knowledge into other languages.
+Debugging becomes more complex, as there are a wider range of points of failure.

 **[4]** c.
 Do you think that eliminating all overloading of operators in your favourite language would be desirable? feasible?
+- In Python, I think that this would not be a very desirable change.
+Not only do I think it is generally poor practice to completely remove a functionality from a language, but it would also serve to make the lag

 **[4]** d.
 Would it be a good idea to eliminate all precedence rules and use parentheses instead?
 Why or why not?